-Is meat facing an existential threat from the vegan movement?
+Is meat facing an existential threat from emerging food trends?

 Many of these criticisms are inaccurate or misinformed and often lack evidence to back them up.
 However they get media coverage because encouraging a vegetarian diet and criticising meat eating are very much in fashion at the moment.